 Quick test: How to Perform the Extended Cranking

 You can force the engine to build sufficient pressure by holding the gas pedal to the floor and simultaneously turning the key for about 6 seconds.
-Do this after a few hours of standing or on your first morning start-up.
-By depressing the gas pedal and starting the ignition, it will swing the starter without allowing the engine actually to start.
+Do this after a few hours of the truck standing or at the first start-up in the morning.
+By depressing the gas pedal and starting the ignition, it will swing the starter without allowing the engine to start.

 What does this do?
 It will allow the engine to build enough oil pressure.
 After about 6 seconds, let off the gas and turn the key again.
 If you don’t hear the startup rattle then the problem is confirmed to be your cam phasers.

-As mentioned previously, Ford are aware of the problem and released a TSB to rectify all vehicles under warranty.
+- As mentioned previously, Ford is aware of the problem and released a TSB to rectify all vehicles under warranty.

 FORD F150 Owner Experience/Feedback

 F150 Owner Experience/Feedback #1